SivyerLab/pystim/docs/source/installguide.rst

 For windows, a cmd file is included in the repository that will run all the steps for you after 1 & 2.
 It still requires you to manually install Anaconda and Git first.
 Download the cmd file by itself and then run it.

-1. Install `Anaconda <https://www.continuum.io/anaconda-overview>`_ (environment manager) for python 3.6 to your user folder
+1. Install `Anaconda <https://www.continuum.io/anaconda-overview>`_ (environment manager) for python 3.6 to your user folder.
+Make sure to select the option to add conda to your PATH variable.
 2. Install `Git <https://git-scm.com/downloads>`_ (version control tool)
 3. Create the python environment for the pyStim by entering the following text into the terminal command. ::